 Decorating your Front Door for Christmas

-Evergreen plants like conifer sprays, pine, holly, eucalyptus and ivy make an ideal base you are your wreath.
-Pair with winter colour from dogwood stems, pyracantha berries, rose hips, dried lavender and fruit to complete the look.
+Using evergreen plants like conifer sprays, pine, moss, mistletoe or eucalyptus, and ivy as the base for your wreath is ideal.
+You can complement it with winter colour with bright Cornus stems, seasonal pyracantha berries, rose hips, dried lavender, and scented fruit to complete the look.

 Or why not try framing your door with a garland from a garden centre, or you can put together your own with foliage, trailing plants baubles, bows, or pinecones to create a welcoming entrance.

 Don't overlook the opportunity to add a festive touch to your feet.
 Swap out your everyday doormat for one that embraces the Christmas spirit.
 Hang ornaments or string lights along the perimeter of your front door to add a touch of sparkle, or cluster lanterns or LED presents on your porch step.
 This simple addition can instantly transform your entryway into a winter wonderland.

 Consider adding a personalised sign asking Santa to stop here or a welcoming holiday message, a quote, or a playful seasonal pun, signage can add personality and charm to the front door.
 Shop our online store or at your local British Garden Centre for festive accessories.

 Christmas lighting not only adds a decorative feature to your front door but also brings together all the elements of your decoration and will attract the attention of passers-by.

 Why not try using LED icicle lights as they look very festive when hung around the porch or you’re your doorframe?
 Ice white is typically wintery, but you can also find different colours like, warm white, red and blue, as well as multicoloured for a modern look at your local British Garden Centres store.